RamyaPrakashPT/Knowledge-Discovery-In-Databases/README.md

 <h3>Machine Learning</h3>
-<p>Feature selection is one of the first and important steps while performing any machine learning task.We performed feature selection to select the most important features using Lasso Regression for the regression problem of predicting, one with Incident_Rate as the dependent variable and another with log_DeathsPerMillion as the dependent variable.</p>
+<p>Feature selection is one of the first and important steps while performing any machine learning task.We performed feature selection to select the most important features using Lasso Regression for the regression problem of predicting, one with <b>Incident_Rate</b> as the dependent variable and another with <b>log_DeathsPerMillion</b> as the dependent variable.</p>
 <p>We first performed feature selection using the entire dataset and then with the following potential predictor variables.
 The potential predictor variables to investigate are the following:</p>
 <ul>
 <li>Testing_Rate</li>